neroshop/neroshop/external/curl/tests/FILEFORMAT.md

 - `%SRCDIR` - Full path to the source dir
 - `%SSHPORT` - Port number of the SCP/SFTP server
 - `%SSHSRVMD5` - MD5 of SSH server's public key
+- `%SSHSRVSHA256` - SHA256 of SSH server's public key
 - `%SSH_PWD` - Current directory friendly for the SSH server
+- `%TESTNUMBER` - Number of the test case
 - `%TFTP6PORT` - IPv6 port number of the TFTP server
 - `%TFTPPORT` - Port number of the TFTP server
 - `%USER` - Login ID of the user running the test